 Dangerous?
 A verb?
 Yes.
 Think about it.
 How often have you said...
 They should have thought of that.
 (Because you have the advantage of hindsight?)
 My husband/wife should XYZ.
 (Because your way is best?)
 They should know that.
 (Because you do?)
 Don't get me wrong—I'm guilty.
 Probably more often than I care to admit in … Continue reading Should—The Most Dangerous Verb

 If life is like a box of chocolates, organizational change is like a relationship—and the step-parent is the change consultant.

 Marketing is big business.
 Not kind-of big, $500-some-billion a year big.
 Backed by research.
 Supported by data.
 Created as a gift to all of mankind!
 Okay, too far, but you get my point.
 But do we apply marketing techniques to our own internal changes?
 Let's explore.
 We have the customer (employees) and the product (change).
 We want the … Continue reading Why Stop Marketing at the Employee Entrance?

 You received the dreaded negative post-project feedback: lack of communication.
 And because you are a passionate and proud professional, you took this allegation seriously.
 So you consulted the team, tallied the emails, counted the WebEx sessions, and came to the only logical conclusion—they're idiots.
 Entirely possible, but what if there's an element of truth?
 What … Continue reading Too Close for Comfort?

+(Note: My logo was an Old World Map at the time of this writing.
+Humor me.)
 Why the dichotomy?
 Old world map meets modern technology?
 Because we live in a dichotomous world.
 We want our offices remote, yet connected.
 Our experiences authentic, yet created.
-The pace at which we're given tools to exchange information is staggering, yet each rely on one thing notoriously inadequate—humans effectively communicating.
-My passion is connecting the two … Continue reading Welcome Message
+The pace at which we're given tools to exchange information is staggering, … Continue reading Welcome Message